thomas1151/blog/_content/blog/kerry-2023.md

 ---
 title: 'Kerry 2023'
 subtitle: 'Went.
 Drank.
 Played Cornet.
 Swam.
 A moment out of time.'
 summary: "What an incredible time!
-Swimming, playing, having the crack; a real moment in time I will treasure forever."
+Swimming, playing, having the crack; a real moment in time I will treasure forever.
+This isn't so much of a post as a shortcut to a YouTube video, but, it's something."
 coverImage: 'cover.jpg'
 date: '2023-08-19T20:14:35.000Z'
 author: